 It is important to note that the intrinsic value of a bought FX option cannot be negative.
-The purchaser, or holder, of the FX option has all of the rights and would not choose to exercise the FX option if the market rate was above the strike price.
-They would simply choose to walk away from the FX option, let it expire worthless, and transact at the higher market rate.
+The purchaser, or holder, of the FX option, has all of the rights and would not choose to exercise the FX option if the market rate was above the strike price.
+They would simply choose to walk away from the FX option, let it expire worthlessly, and transact at the higher market rate.

 For the sold FX option the opposite is true.
 If the forward rate is above the strike price (higher than 1.4500 in our example) then the importer, as the writer of the option, will be exercised upon and the difference between the market rate and the strike rate will be negative intrinsic value.
-Intrinsic value of a sold FX option cannot be positive.
+The intrinsic value of a sold FX option cannot be positive.

 The time value of an FX option is the difference between the overall FX option valuation and the intrinsic value.
-By its definition, time value is a function of the time left to the expiry of the FX option.
+By its definition, the time value is a function of the time left to the expiry of the FX option.

 Time to expiry

 The longer the time to expiry, the higher the time value as there is a greater probability of the FX option being exercised.
-A purchased FX option begins life with positive time value that decays over time to zero.
-A sold FX option begins life with negative time value and tends to zero by expiry date.
+A purchased FX option begins life with a positive time value that decays over time to zero.
+A sold FX option begins life with a negative time value and tends to zero by the expiry date.